syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/paragraph-format.md

 ## Special indentation

-You can define special indent for first line of the paragraph using the following sample code.
+You can define special indent for the first line of the paragraph using the following sample code.

 ```typescript
 documenteditor.selection.paragraphFormat.firstLineIndent= 24;